 No business shall be transacted at any general meeting unless a quorum is present.
-Two Three persons entitled to attend and vote upon the business to be transacted, each being a member or a proxy for a member or a duly authorised representative of a corporation, shall be a quorum.
+Three persons entitled to attend and vote upon the business to be transacted, each being a member or a proxy for a member or a duly authorised representative of a corporation, shall be a quorum.

 18.2 If within half an hour from the time appointed for the meeting a quorum is not present, the meeting, if convened upon the requisition of members, shall be dissolved.
-In any other case it shall stand adjourned to the same day in the next week, at the same time and place or to such other day and at such other time and place as the Directors may determine and, if it is adjourned to a date which is less than twenty–one days from the date of the original meeting, notice of the adjourned meeting shall be given only by advertisement in at least one national daily newspaper and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the meeting shall be dissolved and shall stand adjourned to such other day and time and place as the directors may determine.
-Provided always that no meeting shall take place if there is no quorum. the members then present or represented by proxy shall be a quorum.
+In any other case it shall stand adjourned to the same day in the next week, at the same time and place or to such other day and at such other time and place as the Directors may determine and, if it is adjourned to a date which is less than twenty–one days from the date of the original meeting, notice of the adjourned meeting shall be given only by advertisement in at least one national daily newspaper and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the members then present or represented by proxy shall be a quorum.

 18.3 The Chairman, if any, of the Board of Directors (or in his absence some other Director nominated by the Directors) shall preside as chairman at every general meeting of the Company, or if there is no such Chairman, or if neither the Chairman nor such other Director (if any) shall be present within fifteen minutes after the time appointed for the holding of the meeting, or if the Chairman or such other Director (if any) is unwilling to act, the Directors present shall choose one of their number to be chairman of the meeting and, if there is only one Director present and willing to act, he shall be chairman.